deciduously/markov/post.md

 # Build You A Markov Chain In Rust (Or Whatever)

-## AKA 65 Line Markov Chain (A Rewrite)

-I've found that if you can translate something into Rust, you pretty much understand it.
-In that spirit, this post covers a translation of the program in [this post](http://theorangeduck.com/page/17-line-markov-chain) by [orangeduck](http://theorangeduck.com/page/about) in Rust, with a little extra explanation.
-In fact, it will probably move a little slow - depending on your comfort level, it may be skimmable!
-You should be able to knock one out in whatever language you like after.
+I've found a great way to ensure I've grokked a thing is to write it up in Rust.
+In that spirit, this post covers a translation of the program in [this post](http://theorangeduck.com/page/17-line-markov-chain) by [orangeduck](http://theorangeduck.com/page/about) into Rust, with a minor difference and some extra explanation including about why writing Rust is the way it is.
+Depending on your comfort level it may be skimmable, especially if you already got some Rust in you.
+It will only take us 80 extra lines!

 A [Markov chain](https://en.wikipedia.org/wiki/Markov_chain) can be used to generate realistic(ish) sounding random text based on a sample input.
 The Wikipedia article is somewhat opaque, as Wikipedia can tends to be, but at it's heart it's a very simple concept in which the next word is chosen based entirely on the current two words.
 It's surprisingly simple (at least, I was surprised at how easy it was) and yet generates some real-sounding(ish) text with minimal effort.
 For a fun example of this in action, check out the subreddit [/r/SubredditSimulator](https://www.reddit.com/r/SubredditSimulator/).
-All of the posts and comments found there are generated using markov chains using their respective subreddits as input data.
+All of the posts and comments found there are generated using Markov chains using their respective subreddits as input data.

-You shouldn't need to know Rust to follow along.

-### On Your Marks
+## On Your Marks

-If you're just here for the Markov Chain algorithm and not the Rust, skip down to the **Markov!** section.
+If you're just here for the Markov Chain algorithm and not the Rust, skip down to "The Algorithm" in the **Markov!** section.

 This project requires stable [Rust](https://rustup.rs/).
 Go there to get it if you need, and then spin up a project: